Supporting the development of forest certification in Southeast Asia

 - Share experiences on group certification across the globe.

 - Build capacity of smallholders and their organizations.

 - Invest in local projects that are building new and appropriate models for group certification, especially in the developing world.

 Over the years we have supported group certification innovation projects in Malaysia, Nepal, Indonesia, Thailand and Vietnam.
 Many of these projects are long-term co-operations between local organizations and PEFC.

 We continue to innovate and develop solutions to promote rural livelihoods, improve access to markets and increase the uptake of forest certification.

 In order to provide an additional incentive to the countries embarking on the system development process, another important aspect of our work in this region is to support the development of sustainable supply chains.
 In particular, we are working with a range of partners to increase the trade of sustainably-produced forest products within domestic, regional and international markets.

-Responding to the growing demand for PEFC Chain of Custody certification in Viet Nam, we run a PEFC Support Desk at the Handicraft and Wood Industry Association (HAWA) office in Ho Chi Minh City.
+Responding to the growing demand for PEFC Chain of Custody certification in Viet Nam, we run a PEFC Support Desk in Ho Chi Minh City.
 This office acts as a center point for providing technical support to the furniture processing hotspot of Ho Chi Minh City, and other adjacent provinces.